 It doesn’t matter if you travel a mile or around the world.
 The iPhone became the best travel camera ever created.
 Other phones had cameras, but they did little more than document subjects.
 The iPhone became a tool for the artists on the go.
 Again, it paved the way for the smart phones that followed, and the incredible rise of social media.

 Thanks to Apple for putting a usable camera in a small form factor that could easily share online, there are now more photos taken annually than in the previous combined history of the world (per NY Times 7/23/2015).

 In 2000, Kodak announced that we took 80 billion photos.
 By 2015, we took a trillion photos and the numbers keep growing.

 We have a propensity to create new photos.
 Some are for memories.
 Others for art.
 Thanks to Apple, photography is within the grasp of millions of people who never would’ve spent the money on a “real” camera.

 While Apple keeps enhancing the camera in the iPhone, there are still some things it just doesn’t do as well as other cameras.

 Reach and Resolution

-Scott Diussa is a friend who works for Nikon Professional Services.
+Scott Diussa is a friend who worked for Nikon Professional Services (now with Canon).
 I noticed something he posted on Facebook comparing the iPhone to the Nikon D850 that just came out – along with a 500mm lens.

 The iPhone shot showed some planes in the distance.
 Recognizable, but not distinguishable.